moralpriest/derohe/docker.md

 ## Troubleshooting
 - **Data lost after restart?** Use volumes!
 - **Can't connect to node?** Check port mappings and firewall.
-- **Permission errors?** Ensure your user has access to the host directory.
+- **Permission errors?** Ensure your user has access to the host directory and that UID 1000 can write to it.
 - **Windows path issues?** Use double backslashes or forward slashes in PowerShell.

 ---